victorbunduc/Employee-Tracker/README.md

-# Employee-Tracker
+# Employee Management System

-* The application gives yout the following options:
+# The application gives yout the following options:
-* View all employees with the option by role, department, or manager
+* View all employees with the option by role, department, or manager.
-* Add an employee, role, or department
+* Add an employee, role, or department.
-* Update an employee role or manager
+* Update an employee role or manager.
-* Delete employee, role, or department
+* Delete employee, role, or department.
-* View department salary budgets
+* View department salary budgets.

 ## Installation
 ---